 - Costumes: One of the standout features of the holiday.
 The Halloween costume has traditionally been some form of monster — popular choices include ghosts (particularly of the bedsheet variety), skeletons, witches, demons, vampires, zombies, and masked slashers.
 Big rubber masks are often a component, as is fake blood.
 Other popular (and less scary or supernatural) choices include police officers, firefighters, pirates, soldiers, doctors, nurses, animals, princesses, TV and movie characters, Presidential candidates in election yearsnote , and costumes that parody the year's events, often in a macabre and deliberately provocative fashion (such as a celebrity who died recently, or a victim of a recent disaster).
 Historically, costumes based on ethnic groups and stereotypes (particularly Native Americans) were popular, and many stores still carry them, but these days, going out in such a costume is as likely to get you an earful as it is to get you a compliment.

 A recent trend has been for women's Halloween costumes to crank up the fanservice with plenty of cleavage, leg, midriff, and leather.
 In fact, as noted on the page for Hotter and Sexier, the "slutty Halloween costume" is almost a trope in and of itself, with entire companies specializing in making sexy costumes.
 Halloween has been described (most famously by Cady Heron) as the one day when women are allowed to pretty much dress like strippers without any repercussions, no matter how strait-laced they are on the other 364 days of the year, while Dan Savage has called it the closest thing that straight people have to a gay pride parade, or that Americans have to Carnival or Mardi Gras.
 That said, it does make a good target for snark, with lists of the most laughable "sexy" Halloween costumes cropping up every October.
 And in case you were wondering, while it is less common, guys get in on this too; the usual male variation of the above is either the Walking Shirtless Scene, or something that calls attention to the guy's junk (like elephants, hot dogs, genie bottles, or "ball pits").
+The meme "Is Halloween getting too sexy for kids?"◊ parodies this by showing someone crawling in an Amazon box.

 - Trick-or-treating: A practice that is mostly celebrated by children and their parents (although some will tell you that you're never too old to trick-or-treat), in which they go door-to-door asking for candy, saying "Trick or treat!" whenever the door is opened.
 The "trick" refers to the (mostly idle) threat of performing mischief against the homeowners or their property if no treats are given.
 No, most of us do not view this as extortion.
 A house is marked as "open" for trick-or-treaters by the presence of a lit jack-o'-lantern and porch lights.
 Trick-or-treating usually takes place at very specific hours of the evening (often 5-8 PM) so that kids won't stay out too late.
 The treats are almost always wrapped candies bought from a store, such as chocolate bars, lollipops, Twizzlers, and candy corn.
 Sometimes, people giving out candy, not wanting to be bothered to go to the door, choose to rely on the honor system, leaving a bowl of candy that kids are expected to only take small amounts of.
 Kids being kids, the bowl is usually empty, if not outright gone, halfway through the night.
 A similar, older tradition in Scotland and Wales is 'guising', where the children are expected to do a 'turn' (e.g. recite a poem or tell a few jokes) before they get any sweets.